There are two published items from the Rome Congress held at the Istituto di Psicologia della Università di Roma on 26th and 27th September1953.

 6 A history of the Congresses — a Lacanian History

-From /Le Congrès des Psychanalystes des pays romans: quelques éléments d’histoire : 1991 : Alain de Mijolla
+From /Le Congrès des Psychanalystes des pays romans: quelques éléments d’histoire : 1991 : Alain de Mijolla, see this site /5 Other Authors A-Z (de Mijolla or index of Authors’)

 – Rudolph Loewenstein was both Sacha Nacht’s and Jacques Lacan’s analyst.
 Nacht opposes Loewenstein in the 1938 session